aws-samples/aws-modernization-with-quali/content/module1/33_edit_bp.md

 3\.
 Commit your changes (Git)
 ![45_page](/images/module1/45_page.png)

-Your blueprint will now automatically be synchronized to CloudShell Colony and available for deployment.
+Moving forward, your blueprint will now automatically be synchronized to CloudShell Colony and available for deployment.